-- (b) CLASS III GAMING: "class III gaming" means all forms of gaming that are not class I gaming (as defined in IGRA) or class II gaming. - (c) COMMISSION: "Commission" means the Table Bluff Gaming Commission established pursuant to an ordinance duly adopted by the Tribal Council. - (d) COMPACT: "Compact" means the Tribal-State Compact to be negotiated between the Tribe and the State of California authorizing class III gaming activities, as required by IGRA, 25 U.S.C. § 2710(d)(1)(C) and amended from time to time. - (e) IGRA: "IGRA" means the Indian Gaming Regulatory Act, 25 U.S.C. § 2701 et seq. and its regulations, 25 C.F.R. § 500 et seq. - (f) INDIAN LANDS: "Indian lands" means all lands within the limits of any Indian reservation and any lands title to which is either held in trust by the United States for the benefit of any Indian tribe or individual or held by any Indian tribe or individual subject to restriction by the United States against alienation and over which an Indian tribe exercises governmental power. - (g) KEY EMPLOYEE: "key employee" means - (1) A person who performs one or more of the following functions: bingo caller; counting room supervisor; chief of security; custodian of gaming supplies or cash; floor manager; pit boss; dealer; croupier; approver of credit; or custodian of gambling devices including persons with access to cash and accounting records within such devices;
+- (c) CLASS III GAMING: "class III gaming" means all forms of gaming that are not class I gaming (as defined in IGRA) or class II gaming. - (d) COMMISSION: "Commission" means the Federated Indians of Graton Rancheria Gaming Commission to be established pursuant to an ordinance duly adopted by the Tribal Council. - (e) COMPACT: "Compact" means a Tribal-State Compact concerning class III gaming approved by the Secretary of the Interior and published in the Federal Register pursuant to 25 U.S.C. § 2710(d). - (f) IGRA: "IGRA" means the Indian Gaming Regulatory Act, 25 U.S.C. § 2701 et seq. and its regulations, 25 C.F.R. § 500 et seq. - (g) INDIAN LANDS: "Indian lands" means all lands within the limits of any Indian reservation and any lands title to which is either held in trust by the United States for the benefit of any Indian tribe or individual or held by any Indian tribe or individual subject to restriction by the United States against alienation and over which an Indian tribe exercises governmental power. - (h) KEY EMPLOYEE: "key employee" means - A person who performs one or more of the following functions: bingo caller; counting room supervisor; chief of security; custodian of gaming supplies or cash; floor manager; pit boss; dealer; croupier; approver of credit; or custodian of gambling devices including persons with access to cash and accounting records within such devices; - (2) If not otherwise included, any other person whose total cash compensation is in excess of fifty-thousand dollars (\$50,000.00) per year; or

-- (2) If not otherwise included, any other person whose total cash compensation is in excess of fifty-thousand dollars (\$50,000.00) per year; or - (3) If not otherwise included, the four (4) most highly compensated persons in the gaming operation. - (h) NET REVENUES: "Net revenues" means gross revenues of gaming activity less amounts paid out as, or paid for, prizes and total operating expenses, excluding management fees. - (i) NIGC: "NIGC" means the National Indian Gaming Commission established pursuant to 25 U.S.C. § 2704. - (j) PRIMARY MANAGEMENT OFFICIAL: "Primary Management Official" means - (1) The person having management responsibility for a management contract; - (2) Any person who has authority to: hire and fire employees; or to set up working policy for the gaming operation; or - (3) The chief financial officer or other person who has financial management responsibility. - (k) STATE GAMING AGENCY: "State Gaming Agency" means the entity defined in Subsection 2.18 of the Compact. - TRIBAL COUNCIL: "Tribal Council" means the Tribal Council of the Table Bluff Reservation - Wiyot Tribe, as defined in the Constitution and Bylaws of the Table Bluff Reservation - Wiyot Tribe. - (m) TRIBAL MEMBER: "Tribal member" means any individual who is duly enrolled in the Tribe in accordance with the Tribe's Constitution and any enrollment ordinance that may be enacted by the Tribe, as amended from time to time. - (n) TRIBE: "Tribe" means the Table Bluff Reservation Wiyot Tribe.
+- (3) If not otherwise included, the four (4) most highly compensated persons in the gaming operation. - (i) NET REVENUES: "Net revenues" means gross revenues of gaming activity less amounts paid out as, or paid for, prizes and total operating expenses, excluding management fees. - NIGC: "NIGC" means the National Indian Gaming Commission established pursuant to 25 U.S.C. § 2704. - (k) PRIMARY MANAGEMENT OFFICIAL: "Primary Management Official" means - (1) The person having management responsibility for a management contract; - (2) Any person who has authority to: hire and fire employees; or to set up working policy for the gaming operation; or - (3) The chief financial officer or other person who has financial management responsibility. - STATE GAMING AGENCY: "State Gaming Agency" means the entity or entities defined in a Compact, if any. - (m) TRIBAL COUNCIL: "Tribal Council" means the Tribal Council of the Federated Indians of Graton Rancheria, as defined in the Constitution of the Federated Indians of Graton Rancheria. - (n) TRIBAL MEMBER: "Tribal member" means any individual who is duly enrolled in the Tribe in accordance with the Tribe's Constitution and any enrollment ordinance that may be enacted by the Tribe, as amended from time to time. - (o) TRIBE: "Tribe" means the Federated Indians of Graton Rancheria.